Listen to the audiobook:

 The third stage began on the eve of the Cold War’s conclusion, when communism was in political collapse in Eastern Europe.
 Around this time, communists began to change gears by pushing the narrative of “saving the world.”

 In 1988, the World Meteorological Organization and the United Nations Environment Programme created the Intergovernmental Panel on Climate Change (IPCC), and the concept of global warming began to enter the political realm.
 In 1990, months before the collapse of the Soviet Union, Moscow hosted an international conference on the environment.
-In a speech, the general secretary of the Communist Party of the Soviet Union, Mikhail Gorbachev, advocated for the establishment of an international environmental monitoring system and a covenant to protect “unique environmental zones.”
+Speaking at the conference, Soviet leader Mikhail Gorbachev advocated for the establishment of an international environmental monitoring system and a covenant to protect “unique environmental zones.”
 He also expressed support for UN environmental programs, and a follow-up conference, which was subsequently held in 1992 in Rio de Janeiro, Brazil.

 What seemed to be the majority of Western environmentalists accepted these proposals and came to view global, man-made climate change as the primary threat to humankind.
-Propaganda that used environmental protection as an excuse for heavy-handed policies suddenly escalated, and environmental laws and regulations proliferated rapidly.
+Propaganda that used environmental protection as an excuse for heavy-handed policies suddenly escalated, and the number and scale of environmental laws and regulations proliferated rapidly.

 Owing to the politicization of environmentalist issues, propaganda and hype have overshadowed sound policy and scientific research, as will be discussed later in this chapter.